Bladder cancer tests

 While you are under anaesthetic, your specialist will thoroughly examine the inside of your bladder and urethra.
 They will take samples of tissue (biopsies) of any areas that look abnormal.
 Your specialist will snip off any little mushroom like growths that you have inside the bladder because these may be cancer.
 The specialist may also take some biopsies from areas of the bladder lining that look normal.
 This helps to be sure of the diagnosis.

-You can usually go home the same day.
+You can usually go home the same day after a cystoscopy.
 This will depend on

 - How many biopsies your doctor took